901-Room RIU Ocho Rios Reopens

-Jamaica News: The 901-room RIU Ocho Rios in St. Ann reopened its doors to guests on Monday (June 15) as the Government resumed phased operations in the tourism sector.
+The 901-room RIU Ocho Rios in St. Ann reopened its doors to guests on Monday, June 15, as the phased resumption of operations in the tourism industry commenced.

-The resumption followed a three-month shutdown of the sector due to the coronavirus (COVID-19) pandemic.

-Like other hotels across Jamaica, RIU was hit hard by the virus, which brought all tourism-related activities in the country to a screeching halt.
+Monday represented the first day of the reopened borders for Non-Nationals, after the tourism industry was locked down in March because of COVID-19.

-Just months before the shutdown, an $11 billion (US$85 million) renovation exercise was completed at the property, including the building of a state-of-the art water park, positioning RIU Ocho Rios as among the country’s top resorts for families.
+Just months before the shutdown, a US$85 million renovation exercise was completed at the property, at Mammee Bay.
+This included the building of a state-of-the art water park, positioning RIU Ocho Rios as among the country’s top resorts for families.

 RIU’s Communications Manager for Mexico, the Caribbean and Latin America, Marc Miralles Pons, told JIS News that the Ocho Rios property is the second to reopen, following RIU Cancun in June.